HONG KONG (CNN)

 But for me, you never know what's hidden underneath, you never know what's at the bottom of a box.
 How do you know there's not something waiting for you?
 It's a very obsessive behavior.
 I go with an open mind and pick out anything that speaks to me or catches my attention.
 Part of the thrill is not knowing straight away what it will become.

 I've had trinkets that I've kept for over a decade -- and then all of a sudden, an idea has come to mind. and that particular piece becomes something.
+On Cat Street, you have all these jade and stone carvings, which are supposed to be pendants and ornaments.
+They have very traditional oriental and Chinese designs.

 By taking the flow and symmetrical elements of these motifs, I might simplify the design, or replace it with a more modern, graphical illustration or shape.
 Rather than create another sort of carving, the design might inspire me to use a piece of silver or gold.
 I would use it as a pave setting and insert different gemstones within the piece.